Advocacy Grants Program: Promoting Policy Change Guidelines

 Official documents, including letters of intent, proposals, and supporting documents must be emailed to grants [at] drugpolicy [dot] org to be considered received.

 - We require a letter of intent to initiate the relationship.
-The deadline for the letter is Wednesday May 15th, 2013 at midnight (eastern).
+The deadline for the letter is Monday May 12th, 2014 at midnight (Eastern).
 The letter should consist of no more than two pages that include your organization’s name and all contact information; IRS status; a brief description of how your proposal is aligned with DPA’s priorities as described below; your funding request; and the organization’s specific drug policy goals and deliverables during the fiscal year covered.

-- If you are invited to apply following submission of your letter of intent, you will be notified on or about Friday May 31st, 2013.
-The deadline for requested proposals is Thursday June 20th, 2013 by 8pm (eastern).
+- If you are invited to apply following submission of your letter of intent, you will be notified on or about Thursday May 29th, 2014.
+The deadline for requested proposals is Thursday June 26th, 2014 by 8pm (Eastern).
 Please note that being asked to apply is NOT a guarantee of an award being made.
 Awards are made mid-September of the granting year.
 No early decisions are made.

 The annual Promoting Policy Change grant cycle seeks to broaden public support for drug policy reform and will fund organizations who have consistently demonstrated success utilizing strategic and innovative approaches to increase such support.
 We invite proposals designed to educate the public and policymakers about the negative consequences of current local, state or national drug policies, to promote better awareness and understanding of alternatives to current drug policies, and to broaden understanding of the extent to which punitive prohibitionist policies are responsible for most drug-related problems.